aloussase/cat-lang/README.md

-# mmt
+# cat-lang

-mmt is an arithmetic expression transpiler to MIPS assembly.
+Cat is a dynamically typed programming language that transpiles to MIPS assembly.

 ## Description

-mmt is a simple language for educational purposes that transpiles to MIPS assembly.
+Cat is a simple programming language for educational purposes that transpiles to MIPS assembly.
 The objective is to help students who are learning MIPS to see how common operations are performed at a lower level.

-The mmt language supports the following operations:
+The Cat language supports the following operations:

 * `+`: Takes two operands and adds them together
 * `-`: Takes two operands and substracts the second from the first one